Missing man table: Description

 The elements are tradition, not prescribed.
 Individual displays may differ depending on the availability, practicality, and appropriateness of the various elements in a particular venue.
-For instance, private displays by individuals or groups will often include a Bible.
+For instance, private displays by individuals or groups may include a book of faith.
 The inclusion of the Bible in public (publicly funded installations) displays has been challenged due to violations of the First Amendment and DoD Instruction resulting in its removal.